 1. Define your Concept

 Sometimes an application that looks innovative and groundbreaking in theory may turn out to be useless in practice.
-It happens when you forget to brainstorm on the basic purpose of the business mobile app in the early stages of the process.
+It happens when you forget to brainstorm on the basic purpose of the Enterprise App Development in the early stages of the process.
 An enterprise app idea is only useful when it really solves a real-world business problem.

 Will my application solve a real world challenge that an organization is facing?
 What are the characteristics of the stakeholders that will use my application?
 Questions like these will help you define your enterprise app’s core concept.
 To begin with defining the concept of your app, you can use the following set of questions samples: